 Seek ways to minimize large information downloads and reporting.
 Instead, utilize a consent agenda for approval of routine items such as minutes, contracts, vetted policies, etc. The types of items that appear on a consent agenda are non-controversial items or routine items that are discussed at every meeting.
-Read more about consent agenda here.
+Read more about the consent agenda here.

 6. Take Board Meeting Minutes.

-Very few people enjoy the idea the of taking, preparing, distributing, and/or reviewing meeting minutes.
+Very few people enjoy the idea of taking, preparing, distributing, and/or reviewing meeting minutes.
 However, if done appropriately for your nonprofit’s needs, meeting minutes can be a very useful tool in keeping your board focused on the task at hand.

 Distribute board meeting minutes to all meeting participants within 24 hours after each board meeting.
-This ensures action steps are fresh and solidified in everyone’s mind, and it shows your board members you care.
+This ensures action steps are fresh and solidified in everyone’s mind, and it shows the board members you care.

-To make the process smoother, get a copy of the meeting agenda and use it as a guide for taking notes and preparing the minutes – with the order and numbering of items on the minutes of meeting matching those of the agenda.
+To make the process smoother, get a copy of the meeting agenda and use it as a guide for taking notes and preparing the minutes – with the order and numbering of items on the minutes of the meeting matching those of the agenda.
 Get in the habit of highlighting actions and the person designated for completing them.